argdata/metrictensor/README.md

 2. Start Jupyter notebook or restart Jupyter notebook depending on your circumstance.

-3. Import the package ussing:
+3. Import the package using:
 ```
 from dskit import *
 ```